Exotic Dark Matter Search with CDEX-10 Experiment at China's Jinping Underground Laboratory

 \textit{DM-nucleus 3$\rightarrow$2 scattering-} Recent work has proposed that the DM may interact with the nucleus via an inelastic 3$\rightarrow$2 scattering process, $\chi+\chi+A\rightarrow\phi+A$, where the DM final state ($\phi$) can be either a DM composite state or any dark radiation [\onlinecite{bib:14}].
 The signature of this process is similar to that of the fermionic DM absorption.
-The monoenergetic nuclear recoil energy is:
+Neglecting the initial kinetic energy of the DM particles, the monoenergetic nuclear recoil energy is:

-Where M is the mass of the nucleus, $\xi$ is the mass ratio of the final and initial dark matter states $\phi$ and $\chi$.
+where M is the mass of the nucleus, $\xi$ is the mass ratio of the final and initial dark matter states $\phi$ and $\chi$.
 The mass ratio $\xi$ is model-dependent.
 In this study, we considered two models: a massless DM final state ($\phi$=dark photon, $\xi$=0) and a bound DM final state.
 For the bound DM final state, the mass ratio $\xi=2(m_\chi+\epsilon)/m_\chi$, where the binding energy $\epsilon$ is decided by a new gauge coupling $g_D$: $\epsilon=-(g_D^4\cdot m_\chi)/(64\pi^2)$ [\onlinecite{bib:29}].
-We set the gauge coupling $|g_D|=3$ as in [\onlinecite{bib:14}] and obtain a mass ratio $\xi=1.9$ for the bound DM final state.
+We set the gauge coupling $|g_D|=3$ as in [\onlinecite{bib:14}] and obtain a mass ratio $\xi=1.87$ for the bound DM final state.

 The total event rate of the 3$\rightarrow$2 scattering is similar in form to that of the fermionic DM absorption: